Online banking: Attacks

 Attacks on online banking used today are based on deceiving the user to steal login data and valid TANs.
 Two well known examples for those attacks are phishing and pharming.
 Cross-site scripting and keylogger/Trojan horses can also be used to steal login information.

-A method to attack signature based online banking methods is to manipulate the used software in a way, that correct transactions are shown on the screen and faked transactions are signed in the background.

 Another kind of attack is the so-called man-in-the-browser attack, a variation of the man-in-the-middle attack where a Trojan horse permits a remote attacker to secretly modify the destination account number and also the amount in the web browser.

 A 2008 U.S. Federal Deposit Insurance Corporation Technology Incident Report, compiled from suspicious activity reports banks file quarterly, lists 536 cases of computer intrusion, with an average loss per incident of $30,000.
 That adds up to a nearly $16-million loss in the second quarter of 2007.
 Computer intrusions increased by 150 percent between the first quarter of 2007 and the second.
 In 80 percent of the cases, the source of the intrusion is unknown but it occurred during online banking, the report states.

 In 2014 in the UK, losses from online banking fraud rose by 48% compared with 2013.
 According to a study by a group of Cambridge University cybersecurity researchers in 2017, online banking fraud has doubled since 2011.

 As of 2012 there were also combined attacks using malware and social engineering to persuade the user himself to transfer money to the fraudsters on the ground of false claims (like the claim the bank would require a "test transfer" or the claim a company had falsely transferred money to the user's account and he should "send it back").

-Countermeasures

-There exist several countermeasures which try to avoid attacks.

-Whatever operating system is used, it is advised that the operating system is still supported, and properly patched.

-Digital certificates are used against phishing and pharming, in signature based online banking variants (HBCI/FinTS) the use of "Secoder" card readers is a measurement to uncover software side manipulations of the transaction data.